 Online Access to Collection Information

 The DAC moved its behind-the-scenes collection management to a new system via a major data migration in 2009-2011.* That system offers a sustainable model for future development and support.
 Since 2012, it exports selected object data to DAC Collection Search online, which enables students, faculty, researchers, and the public to discover more easily what the collection holds.
 Launched as early as possible in its development, that search resource went live in August 2012 as a public alpha version and is now undergoing ongoing, iterative improvements.
 3,800 object records there now have images, and additional images will appear as digital imaging of the collection proceeds (see above).

 *From 1989 to 1999 the DAC collection catalog was maintained in HyperCard, an authoring application.
 In the late 1990s we developed an interim collections database management system in-house.
-From 2000 through 2010, it provided a reliable, secure, and flexible environment for standardizing and enhancing collections information.
+From 2000 through 2010, it provided a reliable, secure, and flexible environment for standardizing and enhancing collections data.
 That system was accessible only at the DAC, where it supported staff, faculty, and student access for teaching, research, exhibitions, collections management, and other museum operations.